 The Leadership & Planning course will provide an understanding of education foundation leadership and organizational development, strategic planning & implementation, program evaluation, volunteer management, liaison and support of the school district, constituent alliance, balancing the four entities of programs, administration, development, and marketing/public relations.

 The Marketing course provides students with an opportunity to learn the basics of marketing while simultaneously applying and testing knowledge through the development of a social media marketing plan.
 The course includes a mix of theoretical and practical learning assets that will enhance student's understanding of marketing, (infra)structure, market research, target markets, goals, strategies, analytical data, and budgeting.

 Legal & Finance provides an understanding of the legal aspects and financial management of education foundations.
 This will be accomplished via addressing key legal issues pertaining to non-profit organizations, both in set-up and in operation such as governing documents, legal & IRS requirements, donor responsibilities, gift restrictions, and ethical considerations on the legal side.
 Financial management components of the course will include analyzing and reporting on financial statements, management’s responsibilities related to external audits, and budgeting for the organization.

-The Resource Development course will provide an understanding of basic concepts, terminology, structure, revenue streams, and donor engagement demonstrated through a case for support.
+The Resource Development course will provide an understanding of basic concepts, terminology, structure, revenue streams, and donor engagement demonstrated by a case for support.
 Students will build on their marketing skills to focus on the donor.
-Understanding donor perspectives will help foundation leaders set and accomplish development goals in line with the overall vision and mission of an education foundation through completion of a 12-month Resource Development Plan.
+Understanding donor perspectives will help foundation leaders set and accomplish development goals in line with overall vision and mission of an education foundation.